fiinix/fiinix.github.io/_posts/2014/june/2014-06-29-my-kingdom-for-a-rye-bread.md

 facebook: "assets/posts/2014/june/my-kingdom-for-a-rye-bread/facebook-og-image.jpg"
 twitter: "assets/posts/2014/june/my-kingdom-for-a-rye-bread/twitter-image.jpg"
 ---
-As someone who grew up eating many kilos of rye crispbread---*knäckebröd*---every year I've always been very fond of it, despite eating less as I've grown older.
+As someone who grew up eating many kilos of rye crispbread---<i lang="sv">knäckebröd</i>---every year I've always been very fond of it, despite eating less as I've grown older.

 But then we moved the <abbr title="United Kingdom">UK</abbr> and suddenly---much like porridge---I find myself craving this simple thing I've taken for granted for years.

 Now, you could argue---and you should---that I could simply go to my local store and pick up some RYVITA® Dark Rye Crispbread but if I always bought things rather than make them when presented with both options, there wouldn't be much to write about, now would there?

-I've already mentioned my desire to bake my own rye bread, a desire that's grown from the lacking geographical availability of my favourite bread of all time, Vaasan Ruispalat.
+I've already mentioned my desire to bake my own rye bread, a desire that's grown from the lacking geographical availability of my favourite bread of all time, <i lang="fi">Vaasan Ruispalat</i>.

 <div>
 <figure>